frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 ### Third Style: Using Collection

-As I mentioned earlier in *Real Scala `PartialFunction` examples*, the scala collections provides the override methods for the `PartialFunction` trait.
+As I mentioned earlier in *Real Scala `PartialFunction` examples*, the Scala collections provides the override methods for the `PartialFunction` trait.

 Let's consider `List`, `Map`, `Array`: